-The Company had no cash flows from investing activities during the years ended December 31, 2022 and December 31, 2021.
+The Company had no cash flows from investing activities during the years ended December 31, 2023 and December 31, 2022.

-As at December 31, 2022, the Company had working capital of \$4,711,616 compared to working capital of \$7,342,470 at December 31, 2021.
-The Company expects that it will operate at a loss for the foreseeable future, but believes its current cash and cash equivalents will be sufficient for it to complete its anticipated 2023 work plan at the Livengood Gold Project and satisfy its currently anticipated general and administrative costs through the 2024 fiscal year.
+As at December 31, 2023, the Company had working capital of \$1,757,465 compared to working capital of \$4,711,616 at December 31, 2022.
+The Company expects that it will operate at a loss for the foreseeable future but believes its current cash and cash equivalents will be sufficient for it to complete its anticipated 2024 work plan.

-The Company will require significant additional financing to continue its operations (including general and administrative expenses) in connection with advancing activities at the Livengood Gold Project and the development of any mine that may be determined to be built at the Livengood Gold Project, and there is no assurance that the Company will be able to obtain the additional financing required on acceptable terms, if at all.
+The Company will require significant additional financing to continue its operations beyond the 2024 fiscal year (including general and administrative expenses) in connection with advancing activities at the Livengood Gold Project and the development of any mine that may be built at the Livengood Gold Project, and there is no assurance that the Company will be able to obtain the additional financing required on acceptable terms, if at all.
 In addition, any significant delays in the issuance of required permits for the ongoing work at the Livengood Gold Project, or unexpected results in connection with the ongoing work, could result in the Company being required to raise additional funds to advance permitting efforts.
-The Company's review of its financing options includes pursuing a future strategic alliance to assist in further development, permitting and future construction costs, although there can be no assurance that any such strategic alliance will, in fact, be realized.
+The Company's review of its financing options includes considering a future strategic alliance to assist in further development, permitting and future construction costs, although there can be no assurance that any such strategic alliance will, in fact, be pursued or realized.

 Despite the Company's success to date in raising significant equity financing to fund its operations, there is significant uncertainty that the Company will be able to secure any additional financing in the current or future equity markets.
 See "Risk Factors - We will require additional financing to fund exploration and, if warranted, development and production.
 Failure to obtain additional financing could have a material adverse effect on our financial condition and results of operation and could cast uncertainty on our ability to continue as a going concern."
 The quantity of funds to be raised and the terms of any proposed equity financing that may be undertaken will be negotiated by management as opportunities to raise funds arise.
 Specific plans related to the use of proceeds will be devised once financing has been completed and management knows what funds will be available for these purposes.
-Due to this uncertainty, if the Company is unable to secure additional financing, it may be required to reduce all discretionary activities at the Project to preserve its working capital to fund anticipated non-discretionary expenditures beyond the 2023 fiscal year.
+Due to this uncertainty, if the Company is unable to secure additional financing, it may be required to reduce all discretionary activities at the Project to preserve its working capital to fund anticipated non-discretionary expenditures beyond the 2024 fiscal year.

 Other than cash held by its subsidiaries for their immediate operating needs in the United States, all of the Company's cash reserves are on deposit with a major Canadian chartered bank.
-The Company does not believe that the credit, liquidity or market risks with respect thereto have increased as a result of the current market conditions.
+The Company does not believe that the credit, liquidity or market risks with respect thereto have increased as a result of current market conditions.